Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ## DICTIONARY DATA TYPE

-A collection of values where you identify the elemts using string keys.
+A collection of values where you identify the values using string keys.
 It is not sorted.
 In C++ you would use a std::map.

-You make a new dictionary and specify its elements like this:
+You make a new dictionary and specify its values like this:

 ```
 let [string: int] a = {"red": 0, "blue": 100,"green": 255}